Trolls World Tour: Plot

 The group reaches Vibe City, which turns out to be the spaceship that took Cooper.
-They reunite with Cooper, who reveals that he is actually the long-lost son of Funk Trolls King Quincy and Queen Essence, and twin brother of their son Prince D. Poppy maintains all trolls are the same, but Prince D explains that Pop Trolls once tried to unite all trolls under Pop, causing the initial split.
-The Hard Rock Trolls attack the ship, and Poppy's group is ejected to safety.
+They reunite with Cooper, who reveals that he is actually the long-lost son of King Quincy and Queen Essence of the Funk Trolls, and twin brother of their son Prince D. Poppy maintains all trolls are the same, but Prince D explains that Pop Trolls once tried to unite all trolls under Pop, causing the initial split.
+The Hard Rock Trolls attack the ship, and Poppy's group is ejected to safety, accidentally separating from Hickory.
 After arguing with Poppy over her refusal to listen, Branch walks off and is captured by Reggaeton and K-Pop trolls, who fight over him until he convinces them to work together with him against Barb.

-A repentant Hickory reveals he is actually a Yodel troll, who disguised himself and his brother Dickory as a centaur to steal Poppy's string.
-He tells Poppy to run, but Barb arrives and captures her.
-Biggie, meanwhile, returns home to find Pop Village destroyed, and realizes he should have never left Poppy, rallying the other Pop trolls to rescue her.
+A repentant Hickory reveals he is actually a Yodeling troll, who disguised himself and his brother Dickory as a centaur to steal Poppy's string.
+He tells Poppy to run, but Barb arrives and captures her with the Pop string.
+Meanwhile, Biggie returns home to find Pop Village destroyed and most of its inhabitants kidnapped.
+Realizing he should have never left Poppy, Biggie rallies his friends to rescue her and they disguise themselves as Hard Rock Trolls.

-At Volcano Rock City, Barb forces her captives to attend a concert.
-She uses the six magic strings on her guitar to turn all her captives to Rock Zombies, including Branch when he and his new friends try to rescue Poppy.
+At Volcano Rock City, Barb forces her captives to attend a concert, where she uses the six strings on her guitar to turn them into Rock Zombies, including Branch when he, the Reggaeton and the K-Pop trolls try to rescue Poppy from a similar fate.
 Poppy herself seems to have been turned, but then reveals that she used gumdrops to block out the music.
-She smashes Barb's guitar, restoring the zombies, but the strings are destroyed, ending music and turning all trolls gray.
+She admonishes Barb for being a poor queen by not listening to her people before she smashes Barb's guitar, restoring the zombies, but the strings are destroyed, thus ending music and turning all trolls gray.
+Foiled, Barb blames Poppy for repeating history and destroying music.

 Cooper hears his heartbeat and starts beatboxing with Prince D, convincing other trolls to make sounds to create a rhythm.
-Poppy leads everyone into singing together from their hearts, restoring their music, strings and color, including Barb, who accepts Poppy's offer of friendship, while Branch finally confesses his feelings for Poppy, and the trolls all return to Pop Village to celebrate.
+Poppy leads everyone into singing together from their hearts, restoring their music and colors, including Barb, who accepts Poppy's offer of friendship, while Branch finally confesses his feelings for Poppy, and the trolls all return to Pop Village to celebrate.